-- If family exceeds the over-income limit for 24 consecutive months, must provide written notice no later than 30 days after the determination, stating: - Family has exceeded the over-income limit for 24 consecutive months. - PHA will terminate or charge the alternative non-public housing rent (as applicable). - Family has an opportunity for a hearing.
+- If family exceeds the over-income limit for 24 consecutive months, must provide written notice no later than 30 days after the determination, stating: - Family has exceeded the over-income limit for 24 consecutive months. - SNRHA will charge the alternative non-public housing rent. - Family has an opportunity for a hearing.